spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 This is accomplished with Bytecode Alliance’s [wac](https://github.com/bytecodealliance/wac) tooling, which you can also use directly for composition.

 Note that any of the framework-level components can also be interchanged with your own custom implementations, like a custom transport component.
-See `wasmcp compose server –help` for details.
+See `wasmcp compose server --help` for details.

 ```shell
 cd my-first-tools/